Student Spotlight: Chris Colucci

 Colucci earned his Associate in Applied Science degree and became a freelance motion designer, creating graphic elements for small and large ad campaigns.
 He also worked on color correction for short and feature films.
-Now he's a video editor at Pluralsight, a computer-based training company in Schaumburg.
+Now he’s Lead Production Editor at Pluralsight, a computer-based training company in Schaumburg.

 “I am very pleased with where I’m at in my career.
 Our company is growing by leaps and bounds, and there are always new opportunities for me to flex my muscles as an editor and behind the camera,” he said.
 “While I’ve drifted a bit from the dreams of Hollywood lights, I still enjoy the art of filmmaking and plan to work on more of my own short films.
 No matter where life takes me, I’ve built a lot of experience in my field and plan to pursue it for years to come.”

 Colucci’s advice to prospective students is to remember that media is a massive career field.